 - When someone agrees because the person is pretending to be someone else

-Consent is also only considered legal in Scotland over the age of 16, this is referred to as the ‘age of consent’.
-This is the case whether they are straight, lesbian, gay, bisexual and/or transgender.
+Consent is also only considered legal in Scotland over the age of 16, which is referred to as the "age of consent".
+This is the case whether you are straight, lesbian, gay, bisexual and/or transgender.